Avaje Jsonb

 }

-We can use the @Json.Mixin annotation on an abstract class to effectively add @Json Annotations
+annotation on an abstract class to effectively add @Json annotations and even change how the class is constructed

-public abstract class MixinClass {
+public abstract class KingfisherMixin {

 }